 A level and equivalent

 There’s never been a more relevant time to study Economics.
+Our future as a nation and our place in the world is changing rapidly and issues like ‘Brexit’ and the emergence of new economic super-powers like China is impacting on us all.
 This course will encourage you to consider all the factors that affect standards of living and the quality of life for different parts of society.
-You’ll be able to evaluate the state of the nation and consider solutions to our current financial and economic problems.
+Economics is all around us, and a sound understanding of economic principles will give you very useful skills.
+By studying this subject you will be able to evaluate the state of the nation and consider solutions to our current financial and economic problems.

 Duration: Two years